KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-When shooting your first Frostflake Arrow at an enemy if you hit the enemy directly with the arrow, the initial bloom of the shot will get the bonus 15% cryo resistance shred
+When shooting your first Frostflake Arrow at an enemy if you hit the enemy directly with the arrow, the initial Bloom of the shot will get the bonus 15% Cryo resistance shred

 **Evidence:**

-User Karzak tested this interaction by intentionally missing the first arrow and only hitting the enemy with a bloom, and compared that damage to when they shot the enemy with both the arrow and the bloom, finding that the Bloom's damage increased slightly when the enemy was hit with the initial arrow first.
+User Karzak tested this interaction by intentionally missing the first arrow and only hitting the enemy with a Bloom, and compared that damage to when they shot the enemy with both the arrow and the Bloom, finding that the Bloom's damage increased slightly when the enemy was hit with the initial arrow first.
 ALong with this, they also noticed that the debuff arrows that surround the enemy started appearing after the initial hit, rather than from the Bloom hit.

 **Significance:**

-The 15% cryo resistance shredding from Ganyu’s constellation 1 is slightly better during short encounters as the enemy will get the resistance shred applied to the first bloom.
+The 15% Cryo resistance shredding from Ganyu’s constellation 1 is slightly better during short encounters as the enemy will get the resistance shred applied to the first Bloom.

 #### Ganyu’s Constellation 1 Generates Energy Without Dealing Damage